basarat/typescript-react/04 publish/README.md

 # Publish a React component with TypeScript
-> In this lesson we look at the some simple best practices for creating high quality React components with TypeScript.
+> In this lesson we look at how to create a React Component package using TypeScript.
+Pro Tip: It is very similiar to creating any other TypeScript Node package, but its always good to see it in practice.

-NPM linking voodoo https://medium.com/@BrodaNoel/how-to-create-a-react-component-and-publish-it-in-npm-668ad7d363ce

-Lets create a new node project, lets call it `Fancy`.
+NPM linking voodoo https://medium.com/@BrodaNoel/how-to-create-a-react-component-and-publish-it-in-npm-668ad7d363ce Lets create a new node project, lets call it `Fancy`.